Aviah/one-click-django-server/README.md

         |   |- settings_production.py (settings.py will try to import this file, make sure it exists in production)
         |   |- settings_tmp.py (settings.py will try to import this file, useful for ad-hoc settings during dev)
         |
-        |- site_repo (this is the actual code repository for your django app)
+        |- site_repo (this is the actual code repository for your django webapp project)
         |   |
         |   |- settings.py
         |   |- urls.py
         |   |- wsgi.py
         |   etc...
         |
-        |- static_root (static js & css files, created from the repository with manage.py collect media, this dir is not a repository)
+        |- static_root (static js & css files, created from the repository with manage.py collectstatic, this dir is not a repository)

+## Static files:

+1. During development, set DEBUG=True, and work on the static files in the repository, at site_repo/static
+2. Files will be available in 127.0.0.1:8000 in django dev server (manage.py runserver)
+3. Refernces to the js,css files in the templates should use the "static" template tag (see base.html)
+4. In production, or production testing, after changes to static files, run "manage.py collectstatic", then restart Apache
+5. Files will be avaialble for the site, in the static_root directory, served directly by Nginx (by a location alias config)

+Note: django also supports serving static files from an application's  directory, see django docs

+## Templates:

+Templates are saved in the site_repo/templates directory.

+Note: django also supports serving templates from an application's  directory, see django docs